magicleap/MagicLeapXRKeyboard/README.md

+> [!CAUTION]
+> This project is deprecated.
+Developers are encouraged to use the Keyboard Sample from the Unity XR Interaction Toolkit instead.

 # Magic Leap XR Keyboard
 A keyboard that can be used in any project that supports Unity's XR Interaction Toolkit.
 Demo scene can be found in `Assets/MagicLeap/Runtime/KeyboardExample/Scenes/XRKeyboardExample.unity`